 As you proceed in the presentation, you’ll hear all about the benefits of ownership, for both the enjoyment/luxury factor and the long term availability.
 Timeshare salespeople leverage people’s need for vacation and assume that you don’t get to travel enough, so investing in a timeshare guarantees the potential of future vacations.
 They’ll also talk to you about previous trips you’ve done in hopes of getting conversation about exchanging or trading your timeshare purchase.
 Ultimately, the goal is to show you all of the ways that a timeshare is good for you.

 Note: most timeshare presentations are said to be 90 minutes.
-If yours is looking like it’ll go be
+If yours is looking like it’ll go be longer, HOLD THEM TO THE EXPECTATION.
+Ask to speak to the manager if you try to wrap it and it’s not happening.

 The sales pitch is strong and really tantalizing, but if it’s not for you, you need to feel empowered to say no thank you and walk away.
 If you want to continue on and see if it’s within your budget, go for it.